Spicy Chocolate Ice Cream (that's actually spicy)

 You might be wondering why you need to empty your entire little container of cayenne powder to make this.
 It sounds like a ludicrous amount, right?
 Like the devil’s work.

-In other words, in order to make spicy chocolate ice cream that is actually, legitimately spicy, you need a LOT of spice.
+In other words, in order to make spicy chocolate ice cream that is actually, legitimately very spicy, you need a LOT of spice.
 Like, an ungodly amount.
 When you see the amount of cayenne this recipe calls for, just know that, yep, you read that right.

 Try something a little spicier than a PSL this spooky autumn season.
 It’s a trick and a treat all in one.
 Happy Halloween!